jamf/Replicator/README.md

 **v3.3.4**<br>
 * Resovled display issue with High Sierra (issue #31)
-* Resovled issue where blank lines were removed from scripts when migrated (issue #33)
+* Resovled issue where blank lines were removed from scripts when replicated (issue #33)

 **v3.3.3**<br>
 * Markdown formatting and spelling corrections.
 Thanks @homebysix

 **v3.3.2**<br>
-* Fixed issue where icons were not migrating
+* Fixed issue where icons were not replicating
 * Fixed app crash issue (#28) that resulted when running in removal mode and no credentials were entered for the source server.

 **v3.3.0**<br>